-Since the January Budget, the state's economy has strengthened and revenues have increased, driven primarily by increased capital gains and other income from high-wage earners.
-According to the Administration, the current year (2014-15) Proposition 98 guarantee increased by \$3.1 billion, to \$66.3 billion, and the budget year 2015-16 guarantee increases \$2.7 billion, to \$69 billion.
+The State Budget provides total general fund expenditures of \$115 billion, with a reserve of \$3.4 billion.
+The state's economy has strengthened and revenues have increased, driven primarily by increased capital gains and other income from high-wage earners.
+According to the Administration, 2014-15 Proposition 98 guarantee increased by \$6.1 billion, to \$67 billion, and the budget year 2015-16 guarantee increases \$1.4 billion, to \$68.4 billion.
 Both of these upward revisions provide the Administration opportunities to increase one-time and ongoing funds for K-14 education.